 Taylor left the program in the early 1980s to further his education career and Phillips has continued to guide the camp as camp director, until his recent passing.

 Most athletes attending the camp are in Grades 7-12.
-However athletes as young as ten can take part in judo camp and athletes as young as seven can enter the gymnastic program where the development of athletes in that sport begins at a tender age.
+However athletes as young as ten can take part in soccer and judo camp and athletes as young as seven can enter the gymnastic program where the development of athletes in that sport begins at a tender age.

-Over the years the Legion camp has hosted numerous other sports including cycling, fastball, football, judo, karate, lacrosse, rhythmic gymnastics, rugby, team handball, weight lifting and others
+Over the years the Legion camp has hosted numerous other sports including cycling, fastball, football, judo, karate, lacrosse, rhythmic gymnastics, rugby, team handball, weight lifting and others.

 CANADA'S BEST SUMMER SPORTS CAMPS